 Well Mac Mocha is a dusky pink shade that has to be the easiest blush for me to whack on and go.

 I completely bought this shade on a whim but as you can see from the huge dip in the centre, that it has more than been used and loved.
 Maybe the lesson here is it pays to be a brave and test shades that are not your normal go to's?

 Boots Pore Perfecting Deep Clean Mousse

-Mac Rubenesque Paint Pot
+MAC Rubenesque Paint Pot

 I am not the biggest eyeshadow wearer in the world but I love the simplicity and multi-tasking values of MAC Paint Pots.
 As you will more than likely know you can wear them as an eyeshadow,

 a base or depending on the shade you choose a blush/highlighter or eyeliner.
 My to go to is Rubenesque, a golden peach shade that looks.

 Victor and Rolf - Flower Bomb EDP

 Strictly speaking my signature scent is of course Thierry Mugler Alien but this year I have had a dalliance with Flower Bomb!
 I have finished my current bottle but I think my Christmas gift vouchers may go towards a re-purchase!
+Such a yummy scent!

 Philosophy Kiss Me Tonight